peterlydiard/mini-synth/README.md

 should perhaps be applied, to give the same kind of tone colour variation in all octaves.

 The Elektor Formant uses exponential amplitude control in its Voltage Controlled Amplifier for the main envelope and linear modulation for tremolo effects.
+This design uses an exponential function on the envelope after tremolo has been added.

 All notes are currently the same loudness and duration.
 A more complicated screen KB interface might get around this.
 Some synths modify the ADSR length with pitch using "key follow".